Updated: Feb 16

 "It's not!
 That one is a copy!"

-"But if you think scientifically, you should know your current brain is no longer original either.
-I've already replaced almost all its original neurons with new ones.
+"Well, if you think this through, you'll realize that your current brain is no longer original either.
+I've already replaced almost all of its original neurons with new ones.
 Your current brain in this body is essentially a copy of your old brain, just like the brain in the new body is just a copy of this brain.

 "I'm confused, this is the first time you make a copy of my brain."

-"Actually, this was the first time I made a separate copy of your brain, but your brain is no longer your original brain.
-That has been the case for a long time now."
+"Actually, this was the first time I made a separate copy of your brain, but your brain is no longer your original brain either.
+It is also a copy.
+And that has been the case for a long time now."

 "That's it!
 That separate copy is not me.
 The incremental improvements you made were still me, but that separate thing is someone else.
 I want this brain to continue to be upgraded, instead of getting a new one."